ljanuzi/radiation-tracking/README.md

 # Radiation Tracking

 Part of the Big Data, TUHH, SoSe, 2024.
-Group M3.

 ## Data Processing

+The data can be downloaded from https://safecast.org/data/download/ as a csv file

 Apache Kafka forms the core of our radiation tracking system.
 It's configured within a Docker environment for easy deployment and scalability.
 The producer is developoed using python and can be run as a juypiter file.
 The real_time_data_simulation.cs is a file that is constantly being added entries like real data by the data_streaming script to simmulate a real-life streaming experience.